Enhancement at Riverside Walk, Duke of Northumberland’s River, Isleworth

-A stream with few morphological features required a bioengineering solution to enhance its channel bed and banks to increase base flow and variation in its flow rate.
+A river with few morphological features required a bioengineering solution to enhance its channel bed and banks to increase base flow and variation in its flow rate.

 The Duke of Northumberland’s River in Isleworth had been previously straightened and had artificial hard banks with many sections lacking marginal and aquatic vegetation.
 Its flat bed was homogenous with some areas that were covered by silt.
 Due to the minimal hydro morphological features, there was low sinuosity, low flow and uniform water flow types.